fareldf/bike-stores-data-analysis/README.md

 ORDER BY total_unit DESC;
 ```

-Insight: the highest number of units sold was in 2017 with 3099 units, while the lowest was in 2018 with 1316 units.
+Insight: The highest number of units sold was in 2017 with 3,099 units, while the lowest was in 2018 with 1,316 units.

 ### Stores Performance Analysis